 Just like other agricultural harvests, cannabis is vulnerable to a variety of insects, mites, and fungi, encouraging growers to spray crops with potent pesticides.
 Some states allow a staggering 200 types of pesticides to be used in cannabis cultivation; and since marijuana is still considered illegal by the federal government, growers are not obliged to follow industry regulations set forth by the FDA.

 Unfortunately, far too many pesticide-laced cannabis products are reaching consumers in states where recreational or medicinal marijuana has been legalized.
-An accurate pesticide test that is consistent with NELAP and EPA analysis criteria is necessary to ensure that medical cannabis products and edibles are safe and contaminant free.
-Modern Canna Science offers cannabis pesticide testing using state of the art technology, methods, and instrumentation that identify trace levels of hazardous compounds that were used during cultivation.
+Accurate pesticide testing is necessary to ensure medical cannabis products are contaminant free and safe for human consumption.
+Modern Canna offers cannabis pesticide testing using state of the art technology, methodology, and instrumentation that identify trace levels of hazardous compounds used during cultivation.

 The EPA currently sets limits for pesticide use on food crops, but has not mandated guidelines on spraying cannabis plants with fungicides or insecticides.
 Until federal agencies step in with guidance and formal pesticide regulations, it is up to providers and patients to screen their cannabis for harmful residues.

 Health risks posed by pesticides